ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 # PUBG-Afk-FarmBot
 A working AFk battlepoint(bp) farming bot for playerunknown battle grounds.

-Check the releases tab for the precompiled exe when I upload later
+Check the releases tab for the precompiled gui afkbot exe when I upload later.

+The source is not updated with the gui yet.

 The bot is run via an gui and not the command line(cmd) so its easier for the average person to use and understand.